Peter Basta Vermont Guide Service and Outfitter

 THE GEAR WE USE

-Depending on our fishing, we might use anywhere from 3 to 7 wt. outfits.
-For most of our trout fishing, 4-5 wt. outfits are good.
-Waders with a cleated non-felt bottom are a must for our rivers and streams.
-Remember to wear "earthy" colors of clothing and raingear.
-Insect repellent, sunscreen lotion, and polarized sun glasses should round out the gear.
+Depending on our fishing, we might use anything from a 3 to 7 wt. outfits.
+For most of our fishing 4-5 weight rods are good.
+You can use felt waders in Vermont and New York (please remember to disinfect after you fish.) which makes wading easier.
+Remember to wear "earthy " colors of clothing and raingear.
+Insect repellent,sunscreen lotion,and polarized sunglasses should round out the gear.

 I hope you can join me in fishing these special areas of the northeastern region that have been my haunts since I was a kid.
 Though our streams and trout are not big, our fish are wary and a challenge to catch!